 About Us

-The HTPP is a partnership between the University of Baltimore School of Law and Maryland Volunteer Lawyers Service (MVLS), Maryland’s largest provider of pro bono legal services.
+The HTPP works in partnership with Maryland Volunteer Lawyers Service (MVLS), the state’s largest provider of pro bono legal services.
 HTPP staff represent clients in criminal record relief matters, including, but not limited to, expungement, shielding, and vacatur of convictions.

-Through our partnership with MVLS, the HTPP is also able to provide clients with representation in other civil legal matters, including family law, consumer debt, tax disputes, and name and gender marker changes.
+Through our partnership with MVLS, the HTPP is also able to provide clients with legal help in other civil legal matters, including family law, consumer debt, credit repair, tax disputes, and name and gender marker changes among other legal issues.

 Mission & Vision